 Generating and testing hypotheses--a deductive (e.g. predict what might happen if ...) , rather than an inductive, approach works best.

-Learn more about how to teach for mathematical literacy.
+Learn more about how to teach for understanding and mathematical literacy.

 Each month you can freely download an issue in the series Towards New Teaching in Mathematics from SINUS International (Germany).
 These are in English and great for middle and high school.
 Issues 1-8 address: